olderor/bpq-tests/README.md

 We can use this function to get correct answer to the problem immediately after running test on the bpq.
 But this algorithm is too slow and because swift is slow programming language it can be applied on the test with only small sizes (tests 0-19).</br></br>
 The second method is to use [c++ checker](checker.cpp).
 This implementation is similar to previous, but instead of using array we can use standard stl priority queue.
 As you know, this implementation stores elements in the descending order.
 Since all numbers in the tests are integers, they have to be smaller than max integer value (let it be `INF` value).
 So each time we have to push/pop/top queue we use this formula `INF - number`, so we will store elements in ascending order and print correct numbers.</br>
 Because `c++` is much faster than `swift` and it has standard priority queue implementation (so this algorithms is faster than previous), I would recomend to use this method on the other tests (20-49).
+## Checker ##
+After we have answers produced by bpq queue and correct answers, we have to check if they are the same.
+To do this we use [this function](result%20checker.swift).
+It opens files with bpq answers and correct answers, checks if they have the same amount of lines and after that compares each line if they are the same.</br>
+To check all answers to the tests we simply call this function and remember the result of testing, after that we create [file like this](check_result.txt) that stores the result of the testing.
 # Lets talk about all kinds of tests</br>
+As you already know:
+There are 50 different tests.</br>
+There are 10 different types of tests.</br>
+Tests are splitted into groups of 10.
+Each group has different tests sizes.</br>
+Now we are going to describe each kind of tests.</br></br>
 0.&nbsp;[ZigZag Test](#test-type-0---zigzag-test)</br>
 1.&nbsp;[Increasing elements Test](#test-type-1---increasing-elements-test)</br>
 2.&nbsp;[Decreasing elements Test](#test-type-2---decreasing-elements-test)</br>